TheOdinProject/curriculum/nodeJS/authentication/Security-Configuration.md

 1. The main important takeaway here is to KEEP YOUR SECRETS SECRET by never accidentally publishing them.
 2. Read through the documentation for [dotenv](https://github.com/motdotla/dotenv#readme) and [nconf](https://github.com/indexzero/nconf).
 There are other ways to go about hiding your secrets, but these two projects are popular and widely used.
 3. Go back to your earlier projects and SECURE THEM!
-As always, use the git workflow you learned in [this foundations lesson](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/dom-manipulation) to work on a new feature.
-You should be getting pretty used to this by now!

 </div>